What are Workflows?

 Use descriptive labels

-Rename nodes to describe their purpose (e.g., “Invoice Data” instead of “Extract 1”).
+Rename blocks to describe their purpose (e.g., “Invoice Data” instead of “Extract 1”).
 This makes complex workflows easier to understand.

 Add notes for documentation